Safe Ministry Check – A Church Guide

 The Office of the Director of Safe Ministry (ODSM) has some pastoral guidelines for Senior Ministers or their Authorised Delegates to assist with the processing of forms where applicants are revealing pastorally difficult information including information that may mean that they should not be cleared for ministry with children.

 This means that if the Senior Minister wishes to delegate the processing of the SMC forms to someone else, that person should be carefully chosen to have considerable pastoral experience and skill.
 They should generally be a member of the pastoral staff and not a volunteer worker themselves or an administrative staff member/volunteer.
-They should also not be a close personal relative or family member of the person applying.
+They should also not be a close personal relative or family member of the person applying. - Resistance from church members.

 Some church members may express resistance to the Safe Ministry Assessment process, particularly if they have been serving in leadership for a considerable time or if they feel confronted by the nature of some of the screening questions in the form.